 O

-Work via online
+Work via online solution for speed and transparency

 S

-solution and agile
+Develop a user-friendly solution and agile manner of work

 S

-Synergize people
+Synergize

-and technology for
+Synergize people and technology for maximum benefits

 In 2017, ThaiBev initiated the CROSS project with the aim of increasing supply chain visibility and raising the standard of procurement by focusing on fostering stakeholder collaboration, process re-engineering, and online connectivity.
 The project activities are classified into three dimensions, including the professionalization of procurement personnel, process improvement through automation and optimization, the development of new technological capabilities that allow for various systems to work in coordination, transparent data accessibility, and better data analysis.